 Research Area: Cognition and Cognitive Neuroscience

-Newman, P. M. & McNamara, T. P. (under review).
+Newman, P. M. & McNamara, T. P. (revision invited).
 Integration of visual landmark cues in spatial memory.

 Newman, P. M. & DeCaro, M. S. (2019).
 Learning by exploring: how much guidance is optimal?
 Learning and Instruction, 62, 49-63.